examdawn/content/NEP2020/2024/BCA/3rdsem/addEng/assignments/shortStory.md

 <!-- Conclusion -->
-On heading back, Eren saw that Lumine was extremely upset at him for venturing too deep and getting to his home covered in cuts and bruises.
+On heading back, Lumine was extremely upset at Eren for venturing too deep and getting to his home covered in cuts and bruises.
 For some reason, Lumine acted suspicious when she saw the talking Grimoire, almost as if she knew him...
 "Just thinking about it gives me a bad feeling".
 But he couldn't bring himself to suspect her...
 She had taken care of him for years

  He gave the medicine to Tina with the money he got from and read her a book to put her to sleep.